chiguayeshao/gas-reimbursement-platform/README.md

-## Gasgift Reimbursement Protocol (GRP)
+## GasGift Reimbursement Protocol (GRP)

 ### Introduction
-Gasgift Reimbursement Protocol (GRP) pioneers the first trustless Activity Scoring Protocol on the EVM, integrating the cutting-edge Zero-Knowledge (ZK) technology from Axiom, to create a novel pathway for gas reimbursement initiatives.
+GasGift Reimbursement Protocol (GRP) pioneers the first trustless Activity Scoring Protocol on the EVM, integrating the cutting-edge Zero-Knowledge (ZK) technology from Axiom, to create a novel pathway for gas reimbursement initiatives.
 The Gas Reimbursement Platform, built atop this scoring protocol, emerges as the first of its kind on EVM, offering a trustless gas reimbursement solution, further enhanced by the ZK proofs facilitated through Axiom, ensuring transparency and accuracy in user activity scoring and gas fee reimbursements.

 ### Architecture
 ![architecture](https://github.com/chiguayeshao/gas-reimbursement-platform/blob/main/public/architecture.png)